Python FAQ

 8. Can I use some other Python software (not Miniconda)?

 Answer: Yes, however, you do need to be careful about the versions that you are using.
 You should make sure you are using Python version 3.7.2 and NumPy version 1.18.2.
 Minor changes to Python (e.g., 3.7.x) and NumPy (e.g., 1.18.x) should also work but can’t be guaranteed.
-The default python used is Miniconda’s GMS Python Virtual environment (GMS_VENV_PYTHON).
-You can change to use some other Python software in the Global Info dialog (File / Global Info) and restart GMS.
+The default python used is Miniconda’s DigitalMicrograph Python Virtual environment (GMS_VENV_PYTHON).
+You can change to use some other Python software in the Global Info dialog (File / Global Info) and restart DigitalMicrograph.

 Answer: No, a user-created Python virtual environment is not supported, and it will not appear in the Global Info dialog / General / Scripting / Python version drop-down selection for users to select.